 Until then, you can get a taste of what to expect by playing The Witcher 3: Wild Hunt if you haven't already.
 You can buy a Game of the Year edition from £24 on Amazon UK or $38 on Amazon US, though if you're a PC player your best bet might be GOG.com, which has the game free of DRM software, and with exclusive bonuses like a digital soundtrack, comics, and concept art.

 How much does it cost?

-Here's the good news: Gwent will be free-to-play.
+Here's the good news: Gwent is, and will continue to be, free-to-play.
 That makes sense given many players have already played a more limited version as part of The Witcher 3, but also because it puts Gwent in line with its biggest competition: Hearthstone, one of the best free PC games out right now.

-Like Blizzard's hugely popular deckbuilding card game, Gwent will be entirely free to play, but will make its money through optional in-app purchases.
-Those will presumably consist mostly of buying new cards.
+Like Blizzard's hugely popular deckbuilding card game, Gwent is entirely free to play, but makes its money through optional in-app purchases.
 Packs of five random cards are apparently priced at £1 each, but you can also buy them using the in-game currency you earn from winning games.